 HWHAP spun off from the Black Astronauts Podcast Network, and they have never sounded better.
 It’s still the show I have always known and loved with all the black girl magic I want from hosts, Lloyd, Rae, and The Krissy Chula.
 Now, they are on their own network, and I get more of it!
 Come for the excellent podcast recommendations and in-depth discussion on current events and stay for the T for Tried It and the YAS, Bitch segments!
 You can thank me in the comments.

 The Insanity Check

 With The Insanity Check, I get my political news from someone who isn’t afraid to call out the bad actors for their actions.
 Kriss always has the best co-hosts, and I love that they can bring humor to some of the dark current events.
-The Insanity Check is the only silver lining to the 2016 presidential election because at least it will be around for at least until 2020 ( and possibly 2024) to help us keep our sanity as we try to survive in the darkest timeline.
+The Insanity Check is the only silver lining to the 2016 presidential election because at least it will be around for at least until 2020 to help us keep our sanity as we try to survive in the darkest timeline.